vuw-research-computing/raapoi-docs/docs/accessing_the_cluster.md

 ### File transfer with cloud tools

-If you are using cloud storage such as AWS, DropBox, Cloudstor please look at the examples we have in [Connecting to Cloud Providers](https://vuw-research-computing.github.io/raapoi-docs/cloud_providers/)
+If you are using cloud storage such as AWS, DropBox, Cloudstor please look at the examples we have in [Connecting to Cloud Providers](external/cloud_providers.md)

 ### Host Keys

 An SSH host key identifies the server to your ssh client.
 They are an important security feature and not something you should just hit ENTER to accept.
-The fist time an SSH client connects to the server, it displays the servers public key fingerprint.
+The first time an SSH client connects to the server, it displays the servers public key fingerprint.

 ``` text
 The authenticity of host 'raapoi.vuw.ac.nz (130.195.19.126)' can't be established.